jaydeepw/poly-picker/README.md

 Caution!
 ==========
-Eclipse based project structure has been dropped.
-If you wish to use this library in your eclipse development enviornment, please checkout [eclipse-develop][1].
+Eclipse library project structure has been dropped.
+If you wish to use this library in your eclipse IDE, please checkout [eclipse-develop][1].
 No further development will be done or merged into [eclipse-develop][1] branch.